 - a windows feeder is a good idea for apartments or balconies.

 Choosing The Right Bird Feeder

 Of course, you can put a plate of seed out on the grass and the birds will find it.
 Some might like it, some might not.
 The danger here is that other ground feeding animals will also find your offerings, such as rats and squirrels.
-Even other birds you might choose to avoid will undoubtedly steal all the food from other birds – Pigeons spring to mind, as well as Magpies and Crows.
+Even other birds you might choose to avoid will undoubtedly steal all the food from other birds – pigeons spring to mind, as well as magpies and crows.

-There Are 5 Ways To Feed Birds In Your Garden.
+Five Ways To Feed Birds In Your Garden.

 First of all, lets have a look at the main methods we use to feed garden birds.
 You might prefer some over the others for a number of reasons.
 You should think about your garden environment and consider what suits it best.